AndresCV14/Bioac/README.md

 This is a demo package.

-Any suggestion do not hesitate to contact at gualapuro.moises@gmail.com
+Any suggestion do not hesitate to contact at andres.calderon@est.ikiam.edu.ec

 Installation and loading
 ------------------------